 Buyer behavior is always determined by how involved a client is in their decision to buy a product or service and how risky it is.
 The higher the product price, the higher the risk, the higher the customer’s involvement in purchase decisions.
-Based on these determinants, four types of buyer behavior are distinguished:
+Based on these determinants, four types of consumer buyer behavior are distinguished:

 Complex buying behavior